luizkowalski/concurrent_rails/README.md

 => 42
 ```

-The benefit of `Promises` over a pure `Future` class is that you are able to chain futures without blocking the main thread.
+The benefit of `Promises` over a pure `Future` class is that you can chain futures without blocking the main thread.

 ```ruby
 irb(main):006:0> future = ConcurrentRails::Promises.future { 42 }.then { |v| v * 2 }